v-viksur/architecture-center/docs/microservices/ingestion-workflow.md

 - Handle spikes of up to 100K/sec without dropping client requests or timing out.
 - Less than 500ms latency in the 99th percentile.

 The requirement to handle occasional spikes in traffic presents a design challenge.
 In theory, the system could be scaled out to handle the maximum expected traffic.
-However, provisioning that many resources woud be very inefficient.
+However, provisioning that many resources would be very inefficient.
 Most of the time, the application will not need that much capacity, so there would be idle cores, costing money without adding value.

 A better approach is to put the incoming requests into a buffer, and let the buffer act as a load leveler.
 With this design, the Ingestion service must be able to the maximum ingestion rate of 100K requests/second over short periods, but the backend services only need to handle the maximum sustained load of 10K.
 By buffering at the front end, the backend services shouldn't need to handle large spikes in traffic.